siemens/embb/README.md

 Similarly, automatic initialization of the task scheduler by the MTAPI C++ interface can be disabled with `-DUSE_AUTOMATIC_INITIALIZATION=OFF`.
 This way, unexpected delays after startup can be avoided, e.g. for timing measurements.

 The tutorial of EMB² comes with a number of examples in `doc/examples/`.
 These can be built with the other source files using the option `-DBUILD_EXAMPLES=ON`.
-Note, however, that the examples use C++11 features and require a recent compiler.
+Note, however, that the examples use C++11 features and require an appropriate compiler.

 By default, the included unit tests are built as part of the installation process.
 To override the default behavior, add the option `-DBUILD_TESTS=OFF`.